 - Converted my chandelier to a plug-in lamp style- (see my entire article about that here)

 - Install a STRONG ceiling hook in your ceiling.
 This hook from amazon can hold up to 35lbs in drywall without requiring you to locate a joist.
 (More than enough for the vast majority of chandeliers- my heavy metal chandelier weighed 11 lbs including dozens of crystal baubles!)
-Because my ceiling is plaster we went ahead and used a stud finder to locate a ceiling joist in order to avoid stressing the plaster (plaster is quite a bit more brittle than drywall).
+Because my ceiling is plaster we went ahead and used a stud finder to locate a ceiling joist in order to avoid stressing the brittle plaster.

 - Using the now corded chandelier and ceiling hook, I hung the chandelier from the ceiling and swagged the cord over to the wall.
 By plugging the now-corded chandelier into a remote outlet with wireless switch, I was able to make this chandelier as easy to use as an overhead light.
 (Read more about how to set up the remote switch in this blog post on lighting a living room with no overhead light.)